 - (i) General Annual Grant (GAG) must be used for the normal running costs of each Academy.
-Under the funding agreement with the Secretary of State, the Federation and each academy within the trust was subject to a limit on the amount of GAG that it could carry forward at 31 August 2022.
-Note 1 discloses whether the limit was exceeded. - (ii) Pupil Premium Grant is to support disadvantaged pupils and close the attainment gap between them and their peers. - (iii)Other funds relate to monies received for specific purposes.
+Under the funding agreement with the Secretary of State, the Federation and each academy within the trust was subject to a limit on the amount of GAG that it could carry forward at 31 August 2023.
+Note 1 discloses whether the limit was exceeded. - (ii) Pupil Premium Grant is to support disadvantaged pupils and close the attainment gap between them and their peers. - (iii)Other funds relate to monies received for specific purposes. - (iv) Restricted fixed assets funds were funded by government grants, sponsors or donations.
+When capital expenditure is incurred a transfer is made from the fund which funded the acquisition to the restricted fixed asset fund.
+That asset is then depreciated through the restricted fixed asset fund over the lifetime of that asset.